Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 ESL Complaining and Apologizing Worksheet - Vocabulary and Reading Exercises: Categorising, Reading Comprehension, Gap-fill - Speaking Activity: Freer Practice - Pair Work - Pre-intermediate (A2) - 20 minutes

-In this insightful making complaints worksheet, students identify and practice expressions for making complaints and saying sorry.
+In this insightful dealing with complaints worksheet, students identify and practice expressions for making complaints and saying sorry.
 Students begin by reading two phrases and identifying which is used to make a complaint and which is used for an apology.
-Next, in pairs, students read two complaint dialogues and write where they think each complaint occurred.
-After that, students read the conversations again and sort the expressions used for complaining and apologizing into two columns.
-In the last exercise, students use the expressions to complete complaints.
-Finally, students take it in turns to read a complaint to their partner and the other student apologizes.
+Next, in pairs, students read two complaint dialogues and then write where they think each complaint occurred.
+After that, students read the conversations again and categorise the expressions used for complaining and apologizing into two columns.
+Students then use the expressions to complete complaints.
+Finally, in pairs, students take turns reading each complaint to their partner who apologizes.

 How to Complain and Apologize Preview